 § 4712.
 Exemptions from licensure

-(1) A person matriculated in an education program approved by the board who is pursuing a degree in respiratory care or respiratory therapy from satisfying supervised clinical education requirements related to the person's respiratory care education while under direct supervision of a respiratory care practitioner or physician.
+(1) A person matriculated in an education program approved by the Director who is pursuing a degree in respiratory care or respiratory therapy from satisfying supervised clinical education requirements related to the person's respiratory care education while under direct supervision of a respiratory care practitioner or physician.

 (2) A respiratory care practitioner from practicing in the U.S. Armed Services, U.S. Public Health Services, or the Department of Veterans Affairs, pursuant to federal regulations of health care providers.

 (3) A respiratory care practitioner who is licensed in another jurisdiction of the United States from providing consultation by telecommunications.

 (4) A respiratory care practitioner who is licensed in another jurisdiction of the United States, or foreign educated respiratory care practitioner credentialed in another country, from practicing respiratory care in conjunction with teaching or participating in an educational seminar of no more than 60 days in a calendar year.

 (5) Those individuals meeting the aide/assistant classification or those working under medical supervision in a pulmonary function testing or research facility.